 Other systems and architectures use different programs to perform low-level tasks roughly equivalent to those of the BIOS on x86 systems.
 For example, the Unified Extensible Firmware Interface (UEFI) shell.

 For instructions on password protecting BIOS-like programs, see the manufacturer’s instructions.

 Red Hat recommends creating separate partitions for the

-- This partition is the first partition that is read by the system during boot up.
+This partition is the first partition that is read by the system during boot up.
 The boot loader and kernel images that are used to boot your system into Red Hat Enterprise Linux 8 are stored in this partition.
 This partition should not be encrypted.
-If this partition is included in / and that partition is encrypted or otherwise becomes unavailable then your system will not be able to boot.
+If this partition is included in

 When user data (

 /instead of in a separate partition, the partition can fill up causing the operating system to become unstable.
 Also, when upgrading your system to the next version of Red Hat Enterprise Linux 8 it is a lot easier when you can keep your data in the